IABSC Young Professionals Award Winner

 How will airports respond to growth projections?
 Will big data change the way airports function?
 What will be the effect of virtual reality on the travel industry?
 While we work on our day-to-day concerns like making it a profitable quarter, attracting talent, or locking in the next order, we must also find ways to conquer new challenges.
 Companies in the baggage handling industry need to take these changes seriously and prepare for the evolution of our business.

 What was witnessed at this month’s IABSC meeting is an example of how the industry can cooperate to build a stronger future for all of us.

 The IABSC Young Professionals Group was established to provide networking and professional development opportunities to young people in the baggage handling industry, as well as to attract new talent into the industry.
 The group also supports a yearly contest for its participants meant to generate new ideas and to energize the industry.

 For information on the IABSC and the Young Professionals Group, visit IABSC.org

 About the Author: Andrew Grusnick

 Andrew Grusnick joined Daifuku Airport Technologies in 2013 where he has quickly worked his way up to the Director of Project Management for Daifuku Airport Technologies in North America.
 A key attribute often bestowed on Andrew is his ability to empower his team, to strive to be their best.
 With the ability to look at each experience, both positive and negative, as an opportunity to learn and grow.
-Andrew is currently enrolled in the MBA program at Michigan State University.
+Andrew recently completed the MBA program at Michigan State University.